chris-copleston/4dprime-website/src/pages/privacy.md

 ---
 layout: ../layouts/MdLayout.astro
-title: "Privacy Policy"
+title: 'Privacy Policy'
-author: "Matthew Phillips"
+author: 'Matthew Phillips'
-date: "09 Aug 2023"
+date: '09 Aug 2023'
 ---

 At Astroship, we value your privacy and are committed to protecting your personal information.
 This Privacy Policy outlines how we collect, use, and safeguard your data when you use our Software-as-a-Service (SaaS) platform.